 When a cat is being tested for FIP, a positive FIP PCR test gives us a definite diagnosis, but a negative PCR test does NOT mean we can rule out FIP (the virus isn’t always in the sample that you test, or you may miss it when getting the sample).
 Blood can be tested with an FIP PCR test for any form, but a false negative result can frequently occur.

 For decades, FIP has been considered an incurable, untreatable, invariably deadly diagnosis.
 Until very recently, all of the cats who were diagnosed with it were destined to die, and their parents were told that there was nothing they could do to stop it.
 But thanks to Dr. Niels Pedersen’s research at UC-Davis vet school, we have had an apparent cure for FIP since about 20181,2 .
 “GS-441524,” which becomes Remdesivir (one of the drugs used in the treatment of COVID-19) in the body, had incredible effects on cats diagnosed with FIP in Dr. Pedersen’s 2018 and 2019 studies, curing 25 of 31 cats (4 of the 6 who did not survive were euthanized or died within the first five days of treatment due to the severity of their FIP symptoms).
+With the use of GS-441524, cats have an 85% cure rate and that rate jumps to 92% after the first week of treatment.
+Rapid response to treatment is common and is a good indicator of recovery.
+A small percentage of patients (about 3%) relapse but with new higher dosing recommendations, this is now even more rare.
 In my experience, the only cats who have died or relapsed are the ones with the neurologic form of FIP (typically from seizures), and the ones who have gotten so sick while figuring out a diagnosis and finding treatment options that they die before starting treatment.
-As I’ll discuss later, there is currently no legal way for veterinarians in the US to access the drugs to treat FIP, but groups of volunteers are working tirelessly to get GS to the sick cats who need it.
-Our hope is that in the near future, veterinarians will gain legal access to GS once the FDA approves Remdesevir.

 In general, cats with FIP tend to improve within a few days of starting treatment.
 Treatment consists of 84 days of daily to twice daily treatment with either an injection or pill form of GS.
 During the course of treatment, we recheck cats every 4 weeks for an exam, weight, temperature, and blood work.
 There may be additional medications or supplements that are recommended based on a particular cat’s initial blood work and symptoms (e.g. liver involvement or anemia).
 Cats must also be weighed a few times a week at home so that the GS dose can be changed as needed as the cat gains weight - this is very important, as underdosing often leads to relapses.
 Injections of the drug can be painful, so a pain medication is often dispensed to be given an hour or two prior.
-Most cats need to start with the injectable drug, but some may be able to transition to the oral form if needed.
+It seems that many cats can start with the oral form, but it can depend on the particular case and drug access.

 After the 84 days of treatment, if blood work markers are all appropriate (based on Dr. Pederson’s recommendations), the drug can be discontinued and the cat is monitored for another 3 months.
-If the cat is clinically normal and blood work markers remain normal after the 3 month monitoring period, the cat is considered cured of FIP.
+If the cat is clinically normal and blood work markers remain normal after the 3-month monitoring period, the cat is considered cured of FIP.
 It is very important not to stress the body during this time, so vaccines, anesthesia, and major stressors should be avoided.
-If a vaccine or spay/neuter are absolutely necessary, they should be done during the last month of the treatment period.
+If a vaccine or spay/neuter is absolutely necessary, they should be done during the last month of the treatment period.
 Vaccines should be minimized after cure has been achieved in these patients.
-I personally recommend Feline panleukopenia titers every 3 years, and Rabies vaccination no more than every 3 years.
+I personally recommend Feline panleukopenia titers every 3 years, and Rabies vaccination no more than every 3 years or Rabies vaccine titers every 3 years.
 The most common side effect of GS treatment is skin sores at the sites of injections.
 These are typically mild enough that they’re cured with specific treatment (topical and/or oral, depending on severity).
-Rare side effects include mild kidney toxicity in cats, and in people, mild kidney and liver toxicity have been noted in people being treated with Remdesivir.
+Rare side effects include mild kidney toxicity and bladder stones that may not be visible on x-rays.
+In people, mild kidney and liver toxicity have been noted in people being treated with Remdesivir.
 If a cat relapses or is resistant to GS, there are new protocols with another COVID drug called Molnupiravir (EIDD), or a drug called GC376 in combination with GS.

 Resources: